KingMob/ai-shield/ai-shield/README.txt

 = What content does it protect? =

-For now, just the body content, not things like titles or images.
-If you want those to be "obscured" too, let me know.
+For now, the body content, previews, and titles, but not things like images.
+If you want those to be obscured too, let me know.

 == Screenshots ==